The Pacific War Online Encyclopedia

 both with respect and as a pejorative, depending on context.

-A recurring problem for both sides during the war was command of interservice forces.
+A recurring problem for both sides during the war was command of combined forces.
 Interservice rivalry was a serious problem for the Allies, but paled in comparison with the interservice rivalry between the Japanese Army and Japanese Navy, which went clear back to the clan rivalries preceding the emergence of Japan as a modern state.

 The American Army and Navy were entirely separate services when